 Pre-heat oven to 400 F.

-In a mixing bowl with electric mixer, cream butter and sugar until light.
+In a mixing bowl with an electric mixer, cream butter and sugar until light.
 Add eggs and beat until light and fluffy.

 Sift together the sifted flour and baking soda; add to the creamed mixture, alternating with 1/2 cup of the lemonade concentrate.

 Stir in grated lemon peel, if using.

 Drop dough by teaspoonfuls, 2 inches apart, onto ungreased baking sheets.